Inner Wisdom: Integrating Logical Thinking and Emotional Awareness

 When the PFC and nervous system communicate effectively, we can sense what is happening within us (body awareness), interpret it with clarity (cognitive insight), and respond in a way that is aligned with our deeper values and purpose.

-If communication is disrupted, we may be overly reactive (e.g., stress hijacking our thinking) or overly disconnected (e.g., suppressing emotions).
+If the communication between those systems is impaired, we may become overly reactive (stress hijacking our cognitive thinking) or overly disconnected (suppressing emotions).

 In essence, inner wisdom isn’t just thinking rationally—it’s about integrating body awareness with reflective thinking.